aminch/c64p/README.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## Compatibility

+The C64P is compatible with original C64 keyboards.

+It is currently **NOT** compatible with Mechboard64, which requires the 5V connection to power the LEDs and shift lock mechanism.

 ## Legacy

 The pinout was changed to support both a regular Pi Pico and a RP2040-Zero from v3.0 and onward from a single build.